TheParasiteProject/.github/profile/README.md

 which may or may not work (although we tested every time when we release it).<br>
 So please be aware about this!

-1. And sometimes we wrote weird commit messages if we commit stuffs at dawn, etc.<br>
+2. And sometimes we wrote weird commit messages if we commit stuffs at dawn, etc.<br>
 Though usually we fixes this right after we noticed this by rebase...

-1. For anyone who try to build this project, we really appreciate about that!<br>
+3. For anyone who try to build this project, we really appreciate about that!<br>
 But we couldn't guarantee about the stability.<br>
 We've seen many people have build issues or get bootloop on their devices.<br>
 As it's `personal` experimental project, source or feature could be broken in any time.<br>

-1. Also this rom doesn't look that different than Pixel stock firmware<br>
-(as this project's main goal is Pixel like experience).<br>

-1. And most of time, features that released on this project could be presents in other projects.
+4. And most of time, features that released on this project could be presents in other projects.

-2. So, instead of take your precious time to build this project,<br>
+5. So, instead of take your precious time to build this project,<br>
 we recommends you to consider take a look around other custom AOSP projects!<br>
 (They are really good!)